plumber0/personal-env/course/LiveKit/01_EndtoEndArchitecture.md

 <img src="./images/03.png" alt="End to End Architecture" width="500"/>

 - TCP
-  - if packet are lost, TCP will retransmit them, agent continue to wait
+  - if packets are lost, TCP will retransmit them, agent continues to wait
   - large amount of packets are sent and received at the same time, so even if little bit of packets are lost, it has to wait for the retransmit to complete

 - UDP
-  - if packet are lost, UDP will not retransmit them, agent will not wait for the retransmit to complete
+  - if packets are lost, UDP will not retransmit them, agent will not wait for the retransmit to complete
   - less overhead, faster than TCP
   - not reliable, but good for live streaming